First version of Microsoft Edge for Linux will arrive in October

 Microsoft officially confirmed that a version of Edge for Linux is being developed, but the company he doesn't want to talk about a potential release date.

-The compilation that will be released next week will come as one version early testing, while Microsoft will continue to work on development for the next versions.
+The compilation that will be released next week will come as one self early testing, while Microsoft will continue to work on development for the next versions.
 Edge for Linux will most likely be downloadable from the same places as the Windows and MacOS versions.

 Microsoft hasn't talked much about Microsoft Edge for Linux, but it's easy to guess that the company will try to add the same features as the Windows version